-- consistently achieve the government’s target to pay 80% of undisputed invoices within 5 days.
-We pay all compliant goods and services invoices as soon as they have been authorised by HMRC officials responsible for the contract
+- consistently exceed the government’s target to pay 80% of undisputed invoices within 5 days.
+We aim to pay all compliant goods and services invoices as soon as they have been authorised by the HMRC official(s) responsible for the purchase order/contract

 - adopt the principles of The Confederation of British Industry (CBI) prompt payment code

-- pay suppliers in accordance with the terms of their contract, usually 30 days from receipt of a valid invoice
+- pay suppliers in accordance with the terms of their contract, usually 30 days from receipt and verification of a valid invoice

-All invoices must provide the details required for HMRC to match it to the original order/contract.
+All invoices quoting a valid purchase order number should be sent in PDF format to the bill to ‘email address’ provided on the purchase order to ensure HMRC can match it to the original order/contract.
 In particular, all information requested on the purchase order or as specified in the contract must be included to avoid delays in payment.
 Where the supplier lets a subcontract in connection with an HMRC contract, they must include similar prompt payment terms to the above in respect of payments to the subcontractor.

-The HMRC prompt payment performance report shows the percentage of invoices that are paid promptly, and is recorded on a quarterly basis.
+The HMRC prompt payment performance report shows the percentage of invoices that are paid promptly, and is published quarterly.

-The Revenue and Customs Digital Technology Services (RCDTS) prompt payment performance report shows the percentage of invoices that are paid promptly, and is recorded on a quarterly basis.
+The Revenue and Customs Digital Technology Services (RCDTS) prompt payment performance report shows the percentage of invoices that are paid promptly, and is also published quarterly.

 Enterprise Resource Planning (ERP) system/e-trading system